Welcome to the American Hockey League Hall of Fame!

 Each class of inductees is officially enshrined during the league’s annual All-Star festivities.

-The Class of 2017 will be inducted on January 30 in Allentown, Pa.
+The Class of 2017 was inducted on January 30 in Allentown, Pa.

 The first class of inductees honored for their outstanding achievements and contributions in the American Hockey League were Johnny Bower, the winningest goaltender ever in the AHL; Willie Marshall, Fred Glover and Jody Gage, the top three scorers in American Hockey League history; Frank Mathers, all-star defenseman and long-time coach, general manager and president of the Hershey Bears; Eddie Shore, architect of the storied Springfield Indians franchise; and Jack Butterfield, successful general manager and the AHL’s longest-serving president (1966-94).

 In a unique effort to make the rich tradition of the AHL available to the widest possible audience, the AHL Hall of Fame is housed online at www.ahlhalloffame.com and is accessible to fans worldwide with the click of a mouse as a member of the AHL Internet Network.